 Spider mites are often the result of a very dry environment (possibly an underwatered plant or sick plant also) and may go unidentified until they’ve created quite the infestation.

 Washing down the plant thoroughly, blasting the fronts and backs of the leaves as well as the stems can help to knock some of them off.

-Then applying a pesticidal spray several times (as well as monitoring for insects and webbing) over the next couple weeks will likely be necessary.
+Then applying a pesticidal spray every few days (as well as monitoring for insects and webbing) over the next couple weeks will likely be necessary.
 For more information, check out my post here.